One Day in Basel: Top Things to See and Do

 Just as it has been since the 1500s, Marktplatz was chock-full of stalls when we were there.
 You can't miss it if you're anywhere near the Rathaus.

 Known as Stadtmarkt, you can find almost anything you might need for your weekly shopping.
-Judging from the (obviously local) shoppers who were chatting with the vendors, it's probably the favorite place in town to pick up the freshest local produce.
+Judging from the (obviously local) shoppers who were chatting with the vendors, it's probably the favorite place in town for gossip—not to mention buying the freshest local produce.

 Stalls had flowers, cheeses, jams, olives, meats, eggs, vegetables, fruits, and street food on offer.
-We stopped at one of the stalls for lunch, where I had a small quiche and Dan enjoyed a meat-stuffed, croissant-like pastry.
+We stopped at one of the stalls for lunch, where I had a small quiche and Dan enjoyed a croissant-like pastry stuffed with a flavorful ground meat.

 We also bought a bottle of a tasty, fizzy apple drink called Apfelschorle.
 It's like a 50/50 blend of apple juice and carbonated water.
 Verdict: America's missing a treat.